The iPhone-Mac unification dream is a step closer to reality

 As with previous Apple events, the company stressed the health and wellness aspects of the Watch.

-The Apple Watch will come with an activity trend to keep track of how often you move over the last few months vs the past year.
+The Apple Watch will come with an activity trend feature to keep track of how often you've moved over the last few months versus the past year.

 AR upgrades

-Apple has talked about the promise of AR, and capped off its WWDC talk with an impressive demonstration of Minecraft, including a massive build occupying much of the large stage.
+Apple has talked about the promise of augmented reality, and it capped off its WWDC talk with an impressive demonstration of Minecraft, including a massive build occupying much of the large stage.

-It showed off Apple's people inclusion technology, which has one of the demonstrators actually stand in the Minecraft game.
+It showed off Apple's people inclusion technology, which had one of the demonstrators actually stand in the Minecraft game.

 Apple hopes its new tools get to that killer app faster.